fort-nix/nix-bitcoin/README.md

   * [nodeinfo](modules/nodeinfo.nix): script which prints info about the node's services
   * [backups](modules/backups.nix): duplicity backups of all your node's important files
   * [operator](modules/operator.nix): configures a non-root user who has access to client tools (e.g. `bitcoin-cli`, `lightning-cli`)

-### Extension modules
-Extension modules are maintained in separate repositories and have their own review and release process.

-* [Mempool](https://github.com/fort-nix/nix-bitcoin-mempool): Bitcoin visualizer, explorer and API service

 Security
 ---